stasson/vue-mdc-adapter/README.md

 ## Project Status

-The project is under active development.
+This project is under active development.
-Focus is on known issues, validation and keeping up with MDC updates.
+The focus is on known issues, validation, and keeping up with MDC updates.
-Do not hesitate to open an issues on [GitHub](https://github.com/stasson/vue-mdc-adapter/issues) or contact us on [Gitter](https://gitter.im/vue-mdc-adapter/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).
+Do not hesitate to open an issue on [GitHub](https://github.com/stasson/vue-mdc-adapter/issues) or contact us on [Gitter](https://gitter.im/vue-mdc-adapter/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).

-> Each MDCWeb component is mapped to one vue plugin
+> Each MDCWeb component is mapped to a single vue plugin

 - [x] button
 - [x] card